InspiredByOtherWorlds arts contest FAQs

 Are there prizes?

-1st, 2nd and 3rd place and People’s Choice winners in youth and adult categories will receive an EPSC2021 goody bag.
+1st, 2nd and 3rd place and People’s Choice winners in youth and adult categories will receive an EPSC2022 goody bag.
 We are also offering a prize for the winning entry by a school class.

 When is the deadline?

-The deadline for the competition 6 September 2021.
+The deadline for the competition has been extended to 15 December 2022.
 Late submissions will not be accepted.

 Who is going to judge the artworks?